-Unique home goods textile business locates to Newburgh, N.Y.
+Unique home goods textile business locates to Newburgh N.Y.

-A designer’s eye for textiles
+A designer with an eye for unique textiles

 Her designer’s eye is drawn to detail, composition, and the contrasts possible with color, value, and hue.

 While some designers will use print and others electronic media, Lan chooses to express herself (primarily) through the medium of fabrics.

 The material she favors and works most frequently with is an embossed bonded jersey.
 Using bold primary colors as well as black and white, she reveals the unique three-dimensional textile design of the fabric from which she fashions her home-goods pillows.

 Hudson and King’s home base at Renwick and Edward’s street in Newburgh, N.Y.

 Three dimensional fabric?

 “If you are walking on the city street, you’ve probably stepped on a manhole cover just as thousands of New Yorkers do daily.
 As a designer, everything in the city inspires me: the streets, passing cars, art, music, history, even the people.”

 “I am especially inspired by manhole covers and their designs!”